locnho/chem-feeder-mqtt/README.md

 ```

 When pH value is changed from previous value, it saved to the datalog file.
-All non-zero pH value is only saved once a hour.
+All non-zero pH value is only saved every 15 minutes.

 The data can be view from a web page as follow: